 To use Azure AD to enroll Windows 10 and Windows 11 devices, make the following changes to your Azure account:

 Make the MDM a reliable party of Azure AD.
 To do so, click Azure Active Directory > Applications and then click Add.

 Select Add an application from the gallery.
 Go to MOBILE DEVICE MANAGEMENT and then select on-premises MDM application.
 Save the settings.

 You choose on-premises application even if you signed up for Citrix XenMobile cloud.
 In Microsoft terminology, any non-multi-tenant application is an on-premises MDM application.

 APP ID URI:

 Select the on-premises MDM application that you created in step 2.
 Enable the option, Manage devices for these users, to enable MDM management for all users or any specific user group.

-For more information about using Azure AD with Windows 10 devices, see the Microsoft article Azure Active Directory integration with MDM.
+For more information about using Azure AD with Windows 10 and Windows 11 devices, see the Microsoft article Azure Active Directory integration with MDM.